Helping participants track and improve their AI bots

 Bhoos Games organized the SmartBots Coding Challenge, a four-month-long competition inviting developers and coding enthusiasts to build an AI bot for a card game.
-The challenge aimed at creating a platform for coders to meet, collaborate and share ideas in a fun and competitive environment.

 Year